ashleylqx/AIB-Ex/README.md

-# Spatial Attention for Human-Centric Visual Understanding: An Information Bottleneck Method, CVIU 2024
+# Attentive Information Bottleneck - Journal Version

 The code is coming soon.